postmannen/steward/README.md

 Run CLI command on a node.
 Linux/Windows/Mac/Docker-container or other.

 Will run the command given, and return the stdout output of the command when the command is done.

-#### REQnCliCommand

-Run CLI command on a node.
-Linux/Windows/Mac/Docker-container or other.

-Will run the command given without the execution order guarantee, and return the stdout output of the command when the command is done.

 #### REQnCliCommandCont